Code-Institute-Submissions/exploregothenburg/README.md

     1. I want to get transport information about Gothenburg.

 - #### Local Traveller
-    1. I want to know about beautiful place in near by Gotheburg
+    1. I want to know about beautiful place in near by Gotheburg.
-    1. I want to know explore different activities are available in city.
+    1. I want to explore different activities available in city.
-    1. I want to access transportation and nice restaurant in city for dining.
+    1. I want to access transportation.
-    1. I want to get fello traveller experience about the places and activities.

 - #### Business Traveller
-    1. As a business traveller would like to know specific places to explore in the city within given a time period.
+    1. As a business traveller would like to know specific places to explore in the city within given time period.
-    2. I want to know more about the food places and after work places in city.
+    1. I want to know more about the food places near to my workplace.
+    1. I want to know after work activity in city.

 <a name="design"></a>
 ## Design